Signing with S/MIME¶

 Take the S/MIME certificate as it was provided to you by your vendor, and export the private key and the certificate data into a .pem file.

-If you your S/MIME certificate in a PKCS-12 called mycrt.p12, here’s how you convert it to PEM:
+If you your S/MIME certificate in a PKCS-12 called mycrt.p12, here’s how you convert it into a single PEM file holding both private and public key:

 openssl pkcs12 -in mycrt.p12 -out mycrt.pem -noenc